kirkbowers/incodesert/README.txt

     // some more stuff

-## Dependencies
+== Dependencies

-`incodesert` does not depend on any other gem in order to run.
++incodesert+ does not depend on any other gem in order to run.

-It does, however, depend on by [hoe](https://github.com/seattlerb/hoe) and [shoulda](https://github.com/thoughtbot/shoulda) for development and testing.
+It does, however, depend on by hoe[https://github.com/seattlerb/hoe] and shoulda[https://github.com/thoughtbot/shoulda] for development and testing.
-It also depends on [rdoc2md](https://github.com/kirkbowers/rdoc2md) to generate the github friendly README file.
+It also depends on rdoc2md[https://github.com/kirkbowers/rdoc2md] to generate the github friendly README file.

-## Developers/Contributing
+== Developers/Contributing

-`incodesert` is a Hoe project.
++incodesert+ is a Hoe project.
 Like any other Hoe project, after checking out the source, run:

   $ rake newb